 - We wouldn’t be much like Jesus

 James 1:4 says, “But let patience have its perfect work, that you may be perfect and complete, lacking nothing.”
 What does this mean?
 The simplest answer is it means becoming like Christ.
 God uses trials to conform us into the image and likeness of His Son.
-This involves removing areas of our lives that keep us from being like Him, and trials accomplish this better than almost anything else.
-Douglas Kelly said:
+This involves removing areas of our lives that keep us from being like Him, and trials accomplish this better than almost anything else:

 Perspective Determines Whether We “Count it All Joy”